rkaushick-neu/claude-aws-bedrock/5_RAG.md

 4. Long prompt = more $$$
 5. Long prompt = more time to process

-## Option 2: Break Document Into Chunks
+## Option 2: Include Relevant Chunks Into The Prompt

 In this approach we:
 1. Split the document into smaller **chunks**.